cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 ## Wave 13

 Wave 13 was deployed on January 28, 2022.
-For the following two weeks, about 15% of respondents (selected at random) continued to receive Wave 12, allowing for comparisons of responses between the two waves.
+For the following two weeks, about 15% of respondents (selected at random) received Wave 13 and the remainder received Wave 12, allowing for comparisons of responses between the two waves.
 Wave 13 is available in English and the languages introduced in Wave 3.

 There are two objectives of this revision.
 First, we modified the COVID-19 vaccination questions to collect information about additional doses and booster